lukebemishprojects/Immaculate/README.md

 ## Workflows

 Immaculate's DSL allows you to define a series of formatting workflows, each of which runs over a collection of files running certain formatting steps.
-Workflows define which files they format:
+Workflows define which files they format.

 ```gradle
 immaculate {